rknagao/studies/model_interpretability/README.md

 ### Q&A

-**What are SHAP values?**
+**What is SHAP value?**

-They are the average marginal effect of the feature into the final outcome.
+SHAP value is a measure of a feature impact on a prediction.
+Mathematical speaking, the number is the average marginal effect of the feature into the final prediction.

 **What is the difference between SHAP and Shapley values?**

-SHAP values are calculated in a python library and consists in an **approximation** of the original Shapley values.
-Since Shapley values require a lot of mathematical calculations, SHAP values allows a similar number in a simpler way.
+Shapley values are the real deal and SHAP values produced by the python library are just an **approximation** of the previous.
+The catch is: Shapley values requires a lot of mathematical calculations, and the python library SHAP allows a similar number in a simpler way.
 In other words, SHAP values is a more cost-efficient approach.

 **How Shapley values are calculated?**